Cor3min3r/Cor3min3r.github.io/_posts/AWS-Cognito-Misconfiguration/2022-11-3-AWS-Cognito-Misconfiguration.md

 aws cognito-idp update-user-attributes --region us-west-2 --access-token <Token> --user-attributes 'Name=email,Value=**victim@victim.com**'
 ```

 Run the above command to update the email address to victim's email address.
 After running the command the update operation was successfull.
+If you get an error like this `An error occured (AliasExistsException) when calling the UpdateUserAttributes operation: An account with the given email address already exists` it means the application was not vulnerable.

-Upon making a request to `GET user attribute` with the below given aws command the response was as follows.
+Upon making a request to retrieve the updated `user attributes` using aws-cli with the below given command the response was as follows.

 **AWS CLI**
 ```